Mobile Payment

 With merchant loyalty programs, the payment

-solutions can let the consumer know about the deal
+solutions can let the consumer know about the

-free gift.
+receiving a free gift.

 Merchants also benefit by being able to track

-consumers, their locations, and their buying habits.
+consumers, their locations, and their buying

-The technology also allows merchants to present
+habits.
+The technology also allows merchants to

-- Ads can appear on Google Place pages that
+- Ads can appear on Google Place pages

-show listings of restaurants, retail stores,
+that show listings of restaurants, retail

-etc.
+stores, etc.

 - Google search engine results pages (SERP)